 - Sustainable access to water; $ 30 / person

 - A simple Latrine with a SaTo pan; $ 5 / person

 - Safe drinking water with a water filter. $ 3 / person

 These amounts include the costs of training users in maintenance, training well drillers or pump producers in technical skills and in guiding companies in business skills.
 This is important to let them continue independently after training.

-The SMART Centre Foundation was founded on 13-02-2018 by notary J. Schuite in Apeldoorn.
-The articles of association are available on request from the chairman.
+The SMART Centre Foundation was founded on 13-02-2018 by Notary J. Schuite in Apeldoorn.
+The articles of association are available on request from Henk Holtslag.

 Henk Holtslag, Chairman

 Henk Gijselhart, Secretary

 Kees Beck, Treasurer